dagronf/DSFSparkline/README.md

 let image = bitmap.image(width: 50, height: 25, scale: 2)
 ```

-## DataSource

-A data source provides data for a sparkline.
-A datasource can be shared between multiple overlays or prebuilt types (see below) to provide different 'views' of the data contained within the source.
-And if a `DataSource` is updated, all sparkline ovelays observing that source will be automatically re-rendered.

-There are currently two types of datasource available

-* `DSFSparkline.DataSource` - A datasource that contains values that can be updated.
-* `DSFSparkline.StaticDataSource` - A datasource that contains a static set of values

 ## Surfaces

 A surface represents a destination for a sparkline.
 This library provides a number of built-in surfaces